ThbltLmr/yt-term/README.md

 # yt-term
 Real time video streaming terminal player based on [yt-dlp](https://github.com/yt-dlp/yt-dlp), [ffmpeg](https://www.ffmpeg.org), and the [Kitty graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/).

-You can find a list of supported sites in the [yt-dlp documentation](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).

 ## Disclaimer
-This is a hobby project, meant to be a proof of concept and to try out the Kitty graphics protocol.
-While I am sure it can be improved in many ways, I am not going to maintain it.
-Feel free to fork / copy it if you want to use it or improve it.
+This is a hobby project, meant to try out the Kitty graphics protocol.
+This is not meant to be an actual YouTube client.
+In fact, it will probably not even for work some videos that have non-supported formats.

 ## Dependencies
 This program requires: